Shift Left to Make Testing Fast and Reliable

 New Quality Vision

 It became clear we needed a completely new approach.
-In Feb 2015 we came out with the new VSTS Quality vision document.
+In Feb 2015 we came out with the new Azure DevOps Quality vision document.

 We came out with a set of principles that the team would adhere to.
 These are fairly self-explanatory.